msvxdlss/Disable-BITS-and-DoSvc-forever/README.md

 It will always work.

+HOW TO INSTAL
+Path 1 (short)
+Download «Start.bat» and run it, then go to the task manager and make sure that a file named «DoSvc_BITS.bat» appears in the startup

+Path 2 (long)
+Download «DoSvc_BITS.bat».
 To add a file to the startup, you need to: Win + R — then write it there — 'shell:startup' (without quotes) — enter And move it to this folder .the bat file.

 Attention, this is to disable the possibility of updating!